reactioncommerce/reaction/packages/reaction-core/docs/packages.md

   ln -s ~/reactioncommerce/reaction-core reaction/packages/reaction-core
   ln -s ~/reactioncommerce/reaction-core-theme reaction/packages/reaction-core-theme
 ```

+It's a little more work, but it's a good idea to make sure you are in the `development` branches, and clone (installed) Reaction packages to ensure you're working with a complete development enviroment.

 *Note: Pull requests are happily accepted, please make your GitHub pull request a merge to the `development` branch, and not master.*